-10% of the NAPT results, our lab is deemed accurate and receives certification from the NAPT.
-Internal checks are similar.
-We analyze a synthetic sample multiple times until we know the results with a high degree of certainty.
-A portion of this synthetic sample is analyzed alongside every batch of samples.
-If the values for this internal check sample are abnormal, we know a mistake was made along the process and the whole batch needs to be redone.
+Internal checks are similar to blanks as they are analyzed alongside every batch of samples.
+A large volume of dried material (e.g., soil, plant tissue, etc.) is prepared for analysis by fine grinding and homogenization.
+Liquid checks (e.g., irrigation water samples, etc.) are also prepared by stabilizing with acid and microbial suppressant.
+The internal checks are analyzed multiple times to develop statistical measures of precision.
+The previously used internal check and/or an external check (e.g., NAPT) are also analyzed with it initially to verify accuracy with a high degree of certainty.
+Once developed, an internal check sample is included in each batch of regular samples to be used to access accuracy of the batch.
+If the values for these internal check samples are abnormal some or all of the batch may need to be redone (considering all of the QA/QC results in the batch by the QA/QC officer).

-Duplicates: Every batch of samples we analyze includes a duplicate, or a sample we analyze two times.
+Duplicates: Every batch of samples analyzed includes a duplicate (a sample we analyze two times).
 Every 15-20 samples include at least one duplicate sample.
 If a duplicate’s results are different by >10%, we know there was instrument or human error and can correct as needed.
 Occasionally instruments will “drift”.
-By adding random duplicates, we can pick up errors like this.
+This and other errors can be identified by adding random duplicates.